meetshahblogs/Facebook-Login-integration-with-iOS/README.md

-# Facebook LoginKit integration with iOS
+# Facebook Login API integration with iOS

-`Facebook LoginKit integration with iOS` is the code repository demonstrating how to integrate Facebook Login Kit API into iOS application using Objective-C.
+`Facebook Login API integration with iOS` is the code repository demonstrating how to integrate Facebook Login API into iOS application using Objective-C.

-If you are interested in learning about Facebook Account Kit integration with iOS, please visit out another repository [here](https://github.com/meetshahblogs/Facebook-Account-Kit-integration-with-iOS).

 ## Setup